-Before my husband and I got married, we had a little argument about food.
+Before my husband and I got married, we had a little disagreement about food.
 I used to eat pork and seafood (in France, it is almost a cultural thing).
 He told me that when we will have kids, they won’t eat any unclean meat.
-It was a temptation he did not se fit for our family.
-I strongly disagreed.
+It was a temptation he did not see fit for our family.
+And I strongly disagreed.

 God Is Patient with Change

 This is to show how change is possible and the results can even go over our expectations, with the power of God.
 Of course, change is often hard, but it can be done progressively with will power, earnest prayer and faith.
 God is patient and abundant in loving kindness.
 He knows our hearts, and if we sincerely want Him to help us, He will.
 He wants us to be holy, pure and healthy.
 But He won’t force us, we need to cooperate.

 Most of us have or had bad eating temptations throughout our daily lives.
 It is even more intense in modern societies.
 Many people are even struggling with sickness due to eating habits, such as obesity, bulimia, anorexia, cancer… Going from one eating habit to another is sometimes a process, but with will power and earnest PRAYER, it is possible.

 Jesus said: “I am the vine, ye are the branches: He that abideth in me, and I in him, the same bringeth forth much fruit: for without me ye can do nothing.”
 John 15

 The Bible also says to “not live by bread alone but by every word that proceedeth out of the mouth of the LORD doth man live.” – Deuteronomy 8:3

 Through Christ, we can overcome all things even the strongest temptation, and we can regain Eden.
 But we have to cooperate with Jesus with a personal effort.
 Through our conscience, the Holy Spirit is calling all of us to come closer to the truth.
 God has never and will never force us to do something against our own will.
 We have to take action, and in prayer and in faith God will help us and bless us above our own expectations.